-Education Child Protection are a specialist training provider to anyone who has comes into contact with children.
-We are proud to provide some of the very best in Child Protection and Adults at Risk and Online Safety Training within the UK.
-The company has secured many contracts nationwide, including the direct delivery of training on behalf of Local Safeguarding Partnerships (formally LSCB'S)
+Education Child Protection is a specialist training provider to anyone who comes into contact with children and vulnerable adults.
+We are proud to provide some of the best Child Protection, Adults at Risk and Online Safety training within the UK.
+The company has secured many contracts nationwide, including direct delivery of training on behalf of Local Safeguarding Children Partnerships (formally LSCB’s).

-Sue spent most of her professional career as a secondary school teacher in London - with her last role in senior management of one of Cambridgeshire’s most successful Village Colleges.
+Sue spent most of her professional career as a secondary school teacher in London, with her last role in senior management for one of Cambridgeshire’s most successful Village Colleges.

-Sue was Chair of Governor’s of a large Hertfordshire primary school for four years.
-With this wealth of experience, she moved into an advisory teacher role with the flagship and Education Child Protection Services: for Cambridgeshire and Peterborough.
+Sue was Chair of Governor’s for a large Hertfordshire primary school for four years.
+With this wealth of experience, she moved into an advisory teacher role with the flagship Child Protection Service for Cambridgeshire and Peterborough.

-Here began her adult training of any practitioners who work with children, from Early Years to Sixth Form Colleges, working in both state and private sectors.
-Sue has gone on to lecture at three universities in this field, to work as an Investigating Officer for Cambridgeshire Children’s Services, become a trainer assessor, a multi-agency trainer for Enfield, Hertfordshire, Barnet and Cambridgeshire LSCB training pools and is an ambassador for CEOP.
+In 2002, Sue set up her own company, Education Child Protection LTD, training any practitioners who work with children from early years to sixth form colleges.
+Sue went on to lecture at three universities, work as an Investigating Officer for Cambridgeshire Children’s Services, become a trainer assessor, a multi-agency trainer for a number of safeguarding boards and an ambassador for CEOP.

 Prior to joining ECP in 2012 Luke’s career path was in intelligence and security, including cryptology, providing the foundation of his expertise within technology and the internet.